 - In case of closed adoptions, the birth mother or birth parents have no contact with their child or the adopted family.
 This may be emotionally testing for them.

 - The same can present challenges for the child as he grows older and becomes curious about his birth parents and his sense of identity.
-It can be very challenging for adopted children to have no access or idea about a big part of their lives.
-Such problems can affect the whole family.
+It can be very challenging for adopted children to have no access or idea about such a big part of their lives.
+These problems can affect the whole family.
 First, the child may be in distress and it may sadden the whole family.
 Second, these identity issues can manifest as psychological problems such as depression, eating disorders, low self-esteem and others.
 The child may often wonder about the reasons his birth parents gave him away for adoption.
 Not knowing the answer to this question alone can be emotionally stressful for the child.

 6. Cultural Challenges: